-The Crofting Commission is required to give notice to crofters to make an annual declaration on the state of their croft through the Crofting Census.
+The Crofting Commission is required to give notice to crofters to make an annual declaration regarding their croft through the Crofting Census.
 This is a legislative duty which was implemented as part of the Crofting Reform (Scotland) Act 2010.

 Crofters are asked to provide information on whether they are complying with their duties.
 This will help to establish a clear picture of the current state of crofting and enable the Commission to build up the evidence base for the value of crofting.
 With the information provided, the Commission will be able to better understand and raise issues facing the future of crofting.